yisiox/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 #### Searching for Contacts
-Now that you've successfully added John Doe to AssetBook, let's go through the steps to find him in the system.
+Now that you've successfully added John Doe to AssetBook, let's go through the steps to find his contact.
 1. **Click the Command Input Box**:
    First, click into the command input box in the AssetBook interface.
 This is where you'll enter your find command.